aplteam/Tester2/README.md

 However, there are situations when `RunGUI` is indispensable: `Tester2`'s own test cases are almost impossible to follow without it, for example.
 It's also useful in order to demonstrate the features of the `Tester2` class.

 `RunGUI` requires only a right argument; if this is empty _all_ test cases will be executed.
-You can specify numbers or one or more group names or mix a single group name with numbers.
+You can specify numbers or a group name or mix a group name with ojne or more numbers.
+You can also precede a group name with a `~` (without) in order to execute all test cases but the members of that group.

+Note that you can specify only one group name.

 Notes: